juliagusak/juliagusak.github.io/about.markdown

         <p class="title">Interpolation technique to speed up gradients propagation in neural ordinary differential equations</p>
         <p class="authors"> T. Daulbaev, A. Katrutsa, L. Markeeva, J. Gusak, A. Cichocki, I. Oseledets</p>
         <p class="conf">arxiv 2020</p>
         <p class="description"> We propose a simple interpolation-based method for the efficient approximation of gradients in neural ODE models.
-We compare it with reverse dynamic method (known in literature as ``adjoint method'') to train neural ODEs on classification, density estimation and inference approximation tasks.
+We compare it with reverse dynamic method (known in literature as ''adjoint method'') to train neural ODEs on classification, density estimation and inference approximation tasks.
 We also propose a theoretical justification of our approach using logarithmic norm formalism.
 As a result, our method allows  faster model training than reverse dynamic method on several standard benchmarks.
         </p>
         <div class="links">
             <a href="https://arxiv.org/abs/2003.05271">Paper</a>